Chlorine Safety for Swimming Pool Operators

 - Always read product labels and follow manufacturer's instructions

-- Store chemicals in a cool, dry and well-ventilated place
+- Store each chemical separately in a cool, dry and well-ventilated place away from incompatible chemicals

 - Make sure only people trained to use the chemicals have access to them